EnderMediaDev/EPSolderDownloaderPublic/README.md

 # EPSolderDownloaderPublic
-A mod that allows you to pull down files from your solder (WIP)
+This mod allows you to serve limited content from your solder.
+This version is WIP and custom solder support is coming in a future update!